Thermometer graph in excel

 Today we talk about Thermometer graph in excel.

 When I first learned about the thermometer graph in Excel, I felt a spark of creativity.
 This powerful visual tool enables me to showcase important metrics and track progress toward goals effectively.
-For example, if my team is working toward a fundraising goal of $10,000, a thermometer chart visually indicates how much we’ve raised—say, $7,500—with vibrant colors that draw attention to our accomplishments.
+Zum Beispiel, if my team is working toward a fundraising goal of $10,000, a thermometer chart visually indicates how much we’ve raised—say, $7,500—with vibrant colors that draw attention to our accomplishments.
 Join me on this journey as I show you the steps to create an eye-catching thermometer graph in Excel!

 Creating a Thermometer Chart in Excel